Joannaaaaaa/Convert-real-person-videos-to-the-motion-of-robot/Keypoint_Detection/data/COCO2017/README.md

-# Download the dataset from
+# Please download the dataset from
 https://cocodataset.org/#download